 Why having roof insulation is important

-The Building Code requires all new homes to have insulation in ceiling, walls and floors, as well as having double glazing.
+The Building Code requires all new homes to have insulation in roofing, walls and floors, as well as having double glazing.
 But more than 600,000 existing homes are uninsulated, and 200,000 more have minimal insulation.
 This is a huge opportunity to lower power bills and greenhouse gas emissions from home heating and reduce hospitalisation and time off work or school due to sickness directly caused by cold, damp homes.

 The first areas to insulate are ceilings and under suspended floors because it is easy and cost-effective in many homes.
 As of 1 July 2019, all private rental properties need ceiling and underfloor insulation wherever practical.
 With landlords now facing fines if they don’t do so, subsidies are now being shifted to homeowners on low incomes.
-For more information, see Energywise Funding for Insulation.
+For more information, see Gen Less Funding for Insulation.